 Today at 10AM was our Rosary Rally!
 We had about 15 participants join us in praying for our nation in the front of the Church.
-Everyone brought their own rosary and chairs, if needed and a Rosary program was provided.
-Our Facebook Event Page is HERE
+Everyone brought their own ros

-10/4 – Blessing of the Animals will be happening next Sunday, 10/4 at 1:30PM in front of the Church.
+Blessing of the Animals will be happening Sunday, 10/4 at 1:30PM in front of the Church.
 Come & bring your pets (or even just their picture, or their ashes) for a blessing outdoors in honor of the feast of St. Francis.
 Please bring your pet leashed or in a carrier.
 Here are pictures from that day.
 That is Father Rich with his dog, PJ.

 GREEN PHASE-PART I – EFFECTIVE JUNE 29, 2020